Sudoite/ctf-writeups/README.md

 2. [Forest](./PicoCTF2017/forest) (PicoCTF 2017): Straightforward problem reversing a binary that looks up symbols in a tree to generate a message.

 3. [Much Ado About Hacking](./PicoCTF2017/much-ado) (PicoCTF 2017): decompiling a program written in the Shakespeare Programming Language

+4. [Warm](./VolgaCTF2019/warm) (VolgaCTF Quals 2019): this is a pwnable challenge, but it shows how easy it is to use Ghidra to reverse an ARM executable

 ### Web Challenges